radcli14/resume/index.md

 ## Objective

-I'm a mobile application developer with a background in mechanical engineering and over 10 years of experience in aerospace R&D.
+I'm a software (mobile, web) developer with a background in mechanical engineering and over 10 years of experience in aerospace R&D.
-I specialize in building interactive apps that combine real-world physics with immersive 3D and augmented reality (AR) experiences, and am passionate about simulation and analysis of moving mechanical systems.
-I develop for iOS using Swift and RealityKit, and I'm also experienced in building multiplatform applications for Android using Jetpack Compose.
-My 3D development background includes tools like Blender and Three.js, enabling me to deliver cross-platform AR and 3D visualization experiences for mobile, desktop, and web.
+My vision is to create applications that bridge the gap between physical hardware and digital simulation.
+Recent projects focus on creating AR-based human-machine interfacs, and using robotics simulation tools (URDF/MuJoCo) that enable professionals to visualize and test complex systems on mobile devices
+I am seeking consulting, contracting, or freelance opportunities in an entrepreneurial or startup environment, where I can leverage my unique multidisciplinary skillsets in mechanical and software fields.

 ## Education